Limitations and restrictions of Assurance

 Step 5 |

 If an AP is not found in the inventory and remains unmapped, the planned AP is retained on the floor.
 To see the reason for the mismatch, hover your cursor over the planned AP icon on the floor map, and click Import History.
-The following attempts are made to map the planned APs to real APs:
+These attempts are made to map the planned APs to real APs:

 |